 Want to move fast?
 Jump to the right section below.

 To do it, you need to find a barbell with a suitable weight for your set.
 Fatigue is easy with calves, so take it easy.
-It is wise to use a Smith machine to really nail it.
-Simply push yourself onto the balls of your feet, hold, and slowly return.
+It is wise to use a Smith Machine to really nail it.
+Then, simply push yourself onto the balls of your feet, hold, and slowly return.

 Flipping the exercise is also an excellent way to go about it.
 The leg press machine is a great way for you to do this, providing you do it correctly and safely.
 Instead of lifting your body and your weighted addition off the floor, you are pushing yourself down and the weight up.